 If you are served with a complaint, you need to consult with an attorney right away.

 A default is the primary example of why it is important to talk to an attorney as soon as possible when you are served with a complaint in a lawsuit.
 Once you are served, you only have 20 days to file an answer and raise your defenses.
 If you do not file the answer and defenses within the 20 day limit, that opens the door to a default being entered against you in the case.
 If you receive any communication stating that a party is placing you on notice that they are requesting a default to be entered against you, you need to consult with an attorney as soon as possible.
 A skilled litigation attorney will be able to act fast to put you in the best position to be able to prevent the default from being entered against you and preserving your defenses.
 The sooner you talk to an attorney, the better.

 If you fear that a default has been entered against you in a court case or if you have been served with a complaint, contact us today to schedule a free consultation.
 You will be able to talk with an attorney to see what your options are in defending the lawsuit.
-The consultation costs nothing, and we may be able to help put you in the best position in defending your case.
+The consultation costs nothing, and if you decide to hire us, we may be able to help put you in the best position in defending your case.